Primary

 Stand tall with shoulders back and down—don't let the weight pull you into a slouch.
 Grip the weights tightly and brace your core as if expecting a punch.
 Take short, controlled steps and maintain upright posture throughout.

-Want Farmer Carry (Heavy) in your program?
+See where Farmer Carry (Heavy) fits in your weekly plan

 Pick up heavy dumbbells or kettlebells at your sides.